varun-invent/Cluster-Reporting-Tool/README.md

 ```>>> python3 cluster_reporting_tool.py -c <contrast_input_brain_map.nii.gz> -t <threshold> -v <volume number>```

 **Note**: Currently it thresholds similar to FSL.
-That is, it takes as input one threshold value and then clips the brain voxels with values lying in between -threshold and +threshold.
+That is, it takes as input one threshold value and then clips the brain voxels with values lying in between (-ve) threshold value and (+ve) threshold value.
 Clusters are found with the remaining voxels.